Fire Protection Bundaberg: Prepare your Employees for a Fire Emergency

 An emergency action plan lays out the responsibilities of employees during a fire or other emergencies.
 The purpose of an emergency action plan is to facilitate and organize employer and employee actions during workplace emergencies.
-A well developed plan along with proper employee training is an effective way to prepare for any emergencies.
-However, when done poorly could result to chaos, confusion, injury, and property damage due to disorganized evacuation and emergency response.
-Therefore, an effective emergency response plan should include the following.
+A well-developed plan along with proper employee training is an effective way to prepare for any emergencies.
+However, when done poorly could result in chaos, confusion, injury, and property damage due to disorganized evacuation and emergency response.
+Therefore, an effective emergency response plan should include the following:

 Escape Route Diagrams

 The escape route diagrams highlight primary and secondary exits, accessible routes for the disabled or injured, and should point out the gathering/muster point outside the building.
 It should also indicate locations for manual fire alarm pull stations, fire extinguishers, standpipe stations, and fire alarm controls inside the buildings.
 Fire lanes and fire hydrants outside the building should also be illustrated.